isaacgarza/dev-stack/docs-site/content/troubleshooting.md

 docker run --rm -v VOLUME_NAME:/data -v $(pwd):/backup alpine cp -r /data /backup/
 ```

-Remember: Most issues can be resolved by restarting services or recreating them with `./scripts/setup.sh --force`.
+Remember: Most issues can be resolved by restarting services or recreating them with `dev-stack up --force`.
 When in doubt, start with the simplest solutions first.